manvinderjit/CSBC2000/blockchain/README.md

 - You can start by making nodes find each other using this request body `{ "peer": "http://localhost:8081" }` and sending it to one of the nodes as a POST request to the endpoint `http://localhost:8080/add_known_peer`
 - Then, you can make nodes broadcast by passing this request body `{ "msg": "Hello world!"}` as a POST request to the endpoint `http://localhost:8080/broadcast`
 - You can then interact with the blockchain API methods as documented in the code
+- To see the blockchain stats, go to the endpoint `http://localhost:8080/blockchain_stats`

 ## Docker
 You can run a node as a docker container.